What is sales enablement and how can using it help you to better serve your prospects, align sales with marketing, and generate more revenue?

 Questions make the world go round.
 They’re the building blocks of stories and the cues from which rapport grows.
 They’re a quest for information and they also provide it, in the form of answers.
 (We don’t need to highlight the commercial value of those.)

-Do you both think there is a way you could help the prospect?
+- do you both think there is a way you could help the prospect?

-How urgent is this?
+- how urgent is this?

 The way we see it, sales needs to earn the right to be involved.
 This means designing a sales process that ensures you can work with your prospect to understand their business challenges and help them to solve them using the tools and knowledge at your disposal.
 Effective sales enablement is how you get there.

 Equipped with renewed patience and understanding, sales reps will still win deals and close business.
 But they'll do so by building strong relationships between the buyer and the business.
-To do this, they need the skills and confidence to take the buyer back a step in their journey and make sure they are buying the right thing.
+To do this, they need the skills and confidence to take the buyer back a step in their journey and make sure they're buying the right thing.